Making good gravy can be a tricky job. Many very good cooks never learn how. What is good gravy?

 Nothing adds flavor like onion.

 In the above example add 1/3 cup chopped onions in the hot oil before adding the flour.
 Cook the onions just until they are tender.
 Do not allow to start turning brown.
-When the onions are soft and tender, start adding the flour and continue making the roux.
+When the onions are soft and tender, tilt the skillet and push the onions to the elevated side while the oil flows to the lower side.
+While holding the skillet tilted, start adding the flour to the oil while stirring.
+When you have the proper roux level the skillet and mix the roux and onions together.

-If you don't have bouillon cubes, add a few drops of liquid smoke.
-If you don't have that, add a few drops of BBQ sauce.
-Don't overdo it.
+Finally, for flavor you may add a few drops of liquid smoke, Tabasco sauce or BBQ sauce.
+But be very careful, don't overdo it.
 You do not want your gravy to have a distinct barbecue flavor.
-You just want to spice it up a bit.
+You just want to spice it up a bit so taste, taste, taste!.